Trump as Populist

 Trump’s policies, his behavior, his character, and his rhetoric are all “deplorable.”
 But if we stop our analysis with moral condemnation, we put a cordon sanitaire around him, letting the system that produced him off the hook.
 He didn’t come from Mars, and his success isn’t inexplicable.
 To the extent that the explanation isn’t his supporters are crazy or evil, then we have to recognize that something else is at work: that he seems, to many people, to be a politician who finally does what politicians are supposed to do.

-Jeffrey Friedman, the Director of the Niskanen Center’s Institute for the Study of Politics and a Visiting Scholar in the Charles and Louise Travers Department of Political Science, University of California, Berkeley, is the editor of Critical Review: A Journal of Politics and Society and of The Nature and Origins of Mass Opinion Reconsidered (Routledge, 2014).
+Jeffrey Friedman, a Visiting Scholar in the Charles and Louise Travers Department of Political Science, University of California, Berkeley, is the editor of Critical Review: A Journal of Politics and Society and of The Nature and Origins of Mass Opinion Reconsidered (Routledge, 2014).
+His Technocracy: A Critique is forthcoming from Oxford University Press (2018).

 - Jan-Werner Müller, What Is Populism?
 (University of Pennsylvania Press, 2016), p.
 15.